datacats/ckan-multisite/README.md

 redis server run it like: ``redis-server ./redis.conf`` (this is already handled in the provided script).

+You must also set your site's location in the config.py file.

 This application uses setuptools and pip to manage its dependencies.
 To install dependencies and the application itself run the following two commands